wp-document-revisions/wp-document-revisions/readme.txt

 = 1.2.3 =
 * Owner metabox no longer displays if user does not have the ability to `edit_others_documents`
+* Fix for serving documents via SSL to Internet Explorer version 8 and earlier
 * GPL License now distributed with plugin
 * Code cleanup and additional inline documentation